bringlein/real-playlist-extractor/README.md

 RPLS is used by some vendors for the BDAV [(Blu-ray Disc Audio/Visual)](https://en.wikipedia.org/wiki/Blu-ray#Application_format) format of Blu-Ray discs to store the metadata of the recorded videos.

-BDAV is intended to be used by consumer to safe recorded videos, including from personal camcorders.
+BDAV is intended to be used by consumers to safe recorded videos, including from personal camcorders.
-But it is also used by some DVR/AVR vendors (e.g. Panasonic) as file system for the external HDD.
+But it is also used by some DVR/AVR vendors (e.g. Panasonic) as organization schema for the external HDD.

 The BDAV [file structure](https://en.wikipedia.org/wiki/Blu-ray#Directory_and_file_structure) is as follows: